Judge dismisses recall petition against Fairfax school board member Cohen

-In his order Wednesday dismissing the petition against Cohen, Fairfax Judge Richard E. Gardiner wrote that “the Petition is not based on facts sufficient to show probable cause for removal.”
+In his order Wednesday dismissing the petition against Cohen, Fairfax Circuit Court Judge Richard E. Gardiner wrote that “the Petition is not based on facts sufficient to show probable cause for removal.”
 He dismissed the case “with prejudice,” meaning it cannot be refiled.

 In a statement Wednesday, Cohen said that the dismissal was “long overdue.”